mariusbrataas/k4a-jetson-setup/README.md

 # Azure-Kinect-Jetson-Nano-setup

-Download the (image)[https://developer.nvidia.com/jetson-nano-sd-card-image] for the Jetson SD-card.
+Download the [image](https://developer.nvidia.com/jetson-nano-sd-card-image) for the Jetson SD-card.

 Flash the SD-card.
-I recommend using (Balena Etcher)[https://www.balena.io/etcher/].
+I recommend using [Balena Etcher](https://www.balena.io/etcher/).

 Afterwards, run this command in the terminal on the Jetson to setup everything: